 In any case, it’s a handsome idea of what a modern Checker could have looked like.
 It has similarities with a number of contemporary cars; everything from a Toyota Crown to an Opel Kapitan.

 Checker Motors operated most profitably with an annual production of 6-8k cars, but after 1970 that became increasingly difficult, due to major markets like NYC loosening their taxi regulations to allow conventional sedans to operate.
 They were obviously cheaper for the Big Three to build, and the fleet dumping practices of the seventies was Checker’s coffin nail as a producer of cars.

 Checker had no real plans or ambitions for a post-Marathon future.
 Scion David Markin was more interested in playing tennis than Checkers.

 The only significant changes made were those required by government regulations, such as the new bumpers beginning in 1974.
 Checker’s were particularly impressive, but then it suited their environment.
 They should have had them all along.

-In 1977, former GM President Ed Cole bought 50% of Checker for $6 million and began plans to build a completely new car for a new era.
-His first prototypes were based on lengthened VW Rabbits, but his death at the controls of his personal airplane ended that.
-But some work continued based on his ideas, utilizing GM’s X-Body (Citation) FWD drivetrain and a solid rubber rear suspension spring.
-Checker founder’s son David Markin really had no taste for new ventures at Checker, and it all came to naught.
+In march of 1977, former GM President Ed Cole bought 50% of Checker for $6 million and began plans to build a completely new car for a new era.
+His concept was to build the new taxi, called Galva I, essentially a lengthened VW Rabbit.
+His untimely death some 90 days later death at the controls of his personal airplane was tragic.
+But work continued based on the VW protoype, although further testing found it to be unsatisfactory, with structural weaknesses.